How to Treat Vaginal Dryness with Hormone Therapy

 Traditionally, pills, creams, patches, rings and injections were used to deliver missing hormones to the body.
 But, obviously, shots are quite painful – and remembering to refill prescriptions and take a daily pill is inconvenient.
 Additionally, injections and pills create a roller coaster effect of hormone surges followed by daily declines.
 Hormone creams are messy to apply.
 And hormone patches are unsightly and can fall off in the shower or when swimming or exercising.

-Only SottoPelle bioidentical hormone pellets deliver estrogen that treats the underlying cause of vaginal dryness with a single treatment that offers 24/7 time released estrogen delivery for up to four months.
+But the SottoPelle Method using bioidentical hormone pellets to deliver estrogen treats the underlying cause of vaginal dryness – all with a single treatment that offers 24/7 time released estrogen delivery for up to four months.

 Estrogen Therapy Vaginal Dryness Treatment – Phoenix, AZ